Re-greening with Tanzanian farmers

 By training 1200 facilitators (to become “Kisiki Hai” champions), we can reach out to the farmers in 300 villages in the Dodoma region.
 These facilitators train the farmers on how to regrow trees on their farmlands, which will increase tree density and diversity, drought resilience and an increase in food production and household income.
 They will also be trained in rainwater harvesting practices, which will be an additional and reinforcing element that will help to regreen the land.

-We believe it is not only important to train and educate people, but to also find other ways to reach and inspire them.
-We want to create a movement: putting restoration on the map in Tanzania, and showing subsistence farmers but also urbanites, how they can themselves take action and regreen their land.
-A striking example of this is the use of movie screenings: on an almost continuous basis, a video-caravan is going from village to village, reaching 300 villages in total.
-In all these villages a large movie-theatre screen will be set up, which shows the inspiring movie ‘Kisiki Hai’ that is filmed entirely in the Dodoma-region.
-It shows the villagers in an engaging way the benefits and techniques of using FMNR and rainwater harvesting techniques.
+We believe that it is not only important to train people how to regreen their land, but also to find other ways to reach and inspire them.
+We create this movement by, among other things, a video-caravan going from village to village, reaching 300 villages in total!
+In all these villages a large movie-theatre screen will be set up, which shows the inspiring movie ‘Kisiki Hai ll’ that is filmed entirely in the Dodoma-region.

 "Looked almost impossible to re-green the area!
 But never under estimate what a shovel can do!"